 Getting the world moving, one journey at a time

 The future of travel is ‘up in the air’, despite the fact that air fleets have been very much on the ground for a large chunk of the year.
 Already under fire for their emissions levels, the COVID-19 pandemic has opened up a whole new set of challenges for the sector.
 Our researchers work closely with a number of industry leaders on manufacturing and fuel efficiency, but also have a huge range of expertise on future-planning for the sector as a whole.
+Can the big carriers instead find different uses for their vehicles, the resources from their supply chains or apply their technical architecture in new and innovative ways, such as Imperial Business Partners member AirAsia have managed.

 Cars and personal vehicles